Agoric/documentation/main/guides/zoe/contract-state.md

 <<< @/../snippets/zoe/contracts/test-zoe-hello.js#test-state

 This test asserts that in the beginning the number of rooms is zero and after a call to `makeRoom`, the number of rooms changes to one.
+If you're having trouble, check out the [`tut-02-state`](https://github.com/Agoric/dapp-offer-up/tree/tut-02-state) branch in the example repo.

 ::: tip Heap state is persistent